basarat/algorithms/src/doublyLinkedList/README.md

 }
 ```

 Now with these simple modifications in place, lets revisit adding a LIFO `pop` operation.
-It is actually going to be a straight copy of the `dequeue` operation, with a simple change of `head` to `tail`, `next` to `prev` and `prev` to `next`.
-And thats it.
-We now have a data structure that provide O(1) runtime for both FIFO Queue and LIFO Stack operations.
+* After grabbing the value from the current tail, we simply update the tail to point to the current tail's previous node.
+* If the tail will be no more we also clear the head.
+* Otherwise we update this new tail to have no `next` essentially poping the old tail.
+* We finally return the value we read from the old tail.

 ```js
 /**